 The region's reputation for wine production dates back to the Middle Ages when Pope Urban II ( ruled 1088-1099 AD/CE ), a native Champenois, declared that the wine of Aÿ in the Marne département was the best wine produced in the world.
 For a time Aÿ was used as a shorthand designation for wines from the entire Champagne region, similar to the use of Beaune for the wines of Burgundy.

 The poet Henry d'Andeli's work La Bataille des Vins rated wines from the towns of Épernay, Hautvillers and Reims as some of the best in Europe.
 As the region's reputation grew, popes and royalty sought to own pieces of the land with the Pope.

 Leo X, Francis I of France, Charles V of Spain, and Henry VIII of England all owned vineyard land in the region.
 A batch of wine from Aÿ received in 1518 by Henry VIII's chancellor, Cardinal Thomas Wolsey, is the first recorded export of wine from the Champagne region to England.

 The still wines of the area were highly prized in Paris under the designation of vins de la rivière and vins de la montagne- wines of the river and wines of the mountain in reference to the wooded terrain and the river Marne which carried the wines down to the Seine and into Paris.

 Largest Family-owned Producer in France

 G.H.
-Martel is the largest family-owned producer & grower in Champagne.
+Martel is the largest family-owned producer and grower in Champagne.
 The family owns over 420 hectares of vineyards and maintains over 500 long term family partnerships.
 The grapes are managed from growth to bottle by the Rapeneau family.
 G.H.
 Martel & Co champagnes are sold in over 70 countries.
-Hiding in plain sight making them the largest family producer & exporter of Champagne in France.
 They sell an annual production of 6 million bottles, 50% in France and 50% export.
-They maintain 2 cellar shops in the historic center of Reims.
-The vineyards have been awarded the prestigious HVE level 3 certification for sustainability and vineyard practices.
+They maintain two cellar shops in the historic center of Reims.
+The vineyards have been awarded the prestigious HVE Level 3 certification for sustainability and vineyard practices.
 This is the highest level a vineyard can achieve.